apache/pulsar/site2/docs/getting-started-concepts-and-architecture.md

 Single default partition | If no key is provided, each producer's message will be routed to a dedicated partition, initially random selected | Per-producer ordering
 Round robin distribution | If no key is provided, all messages will be routed to different partitions in round-robin fashion to achieve maximum throughput. | None

-In addition to these default modes, you can also create a custom routing mode if you're using the [Java client](client-libraries-java.md) by implementing the {% javadoc MessageRouter client org.apache.pulsar.client.api.MessageRouter %} interface.
+In addition to these default modes, you can also create a custom routing mode if you're using the [Java client](client-libraries-java.md) by implementing the {@inject: javadoc:MessageRouter:/client/org/apache/pulsar/client/api/MessageRouter} interface.